 This housing market is too big to fail and the Government just demonstrated yet again that betting on the bailout pays off.

-Reported by Bernard Hickey for our AA Directions Autumn 2020 issue
+Reported by Bernard Hickey for our AA Directions Spring 2020 issue